 Scott Jalowayski is a partner in the Hong Kong office of Gibson, Dunn & Crutcher LLP.
 Mr. Jalowayski is Co-Chair of Gibson Dunn’s Private Equity Practice Group.

 Mr. Jalowayski has practiced in Asia since 2000.
 He advises private equity funds, their portfolio companies, and other global and regional investment managers on their investment and M&A transactions in Asia, including leveraged and unleveraged control acquisitions, minority investments, joint ventures, divestures and restructurings.
 He has significant experience representing asset managers in active and passive co-investments and in consortium arrangements.
-He represents clients in a wide range of industries, including health care, industrials, energy, telecommunications, media, retail and technology.
+He represents clients in a wide range of industries, including infrastructure, health care, industrials, energy, telecommunications, media, retail and technology.

 Mr. Jalowayski is regularly recognized as a leading practitioner by Chambers Asia Pacific, Chambers Global, Legal 500 Asia Pacific, and IFLR1000.
 Most recently, Chambers Asia Pacific 2019 has ranked Mr. Jalowayski as a leading lawyer for Private Equity: Buyouts & Venture Capital Investment in China and Legal 500 Asia Pacific 2019 has listed him as a leading lawyer for Private Equity in Hong Kong.